Click (2010 film): Critical response

-Nithya Ramani of Rediff.com gave the film 3 stars out of 5, lauding the performances, effects, background music and cinematography, while feeling the songs were unnecessary.
-Taran Adarsh from Bollywood Hungama felt the film was heavily inspired by the Thai film Shutter, and awarding the film 2.5 stars out of 5, praised the performances, sound design, background score and the culmination to the story.
+Nithya Ramani of Rediff.com gave the film three stars out of five, lauding the performances, effects, background music and cinematography, while feeling the songs were unnecessary.
+Taran Adarsh from Bollywood Hungama felt the film was heavily inspired by the Thai film Shutter, and awarding the film two and a half stars out of five, praised the performances, sound design, background score and the culmination to the story.
 However, he remained critical of the spirit's makeup and found the songs "strictly okay" but worsened by their non-promotion.
-Writing for Times of India, Gaurav Malani gave the film 2 stars out of 5, criticising the film for not crediting the Thai original and felt the writing was contrived while the cinematography was "no great shakes" and the editing, lousy.
+A reviewer from Zee News gave the film two stars out of five, and while calling it a melange of intended terror and unintended humour, also labelled it a "shiver giver" that seemed original and could not be faulted for cracking the horror genre with a basic amount of finesse.
+Writing for Times of India, Gaurav Malani gave the film two stars out of five, criticising the film for not crediting the Thai original and felt the writing was contrived while the cinematography was "no great shakes" and the editing, lousy.
 Nonetheless, he also found the culmination "inventive and interestingly handled."
-Another reviewer from the same website gave the film a 2.5/5 star rating, remarking that the film worked only in fits and starts, and while Talpade did try hard to keep the momentum going, the campy special effects left a lot to be desired.
+Another reviewer from the same website gave the film two and a half out of five, remarking that the film worked only in fits and starts, and while Talpade did try hard to keep the momentum going, the campy special effects left a lot to be desired.
 The reviewer, however, recommended the film for the final twist and some goosebumps in the beginning.

+Writing for NDTV, Anupama Chopra gave the film one and a half stars out of five, accusing Sivan of stealing liberally from the 2008 Hollywood remake of Shutter and still failing at stringing together the material coherently.
+Shubhra Gupta of Indian Express gave the film one star out of five, calling it Sivan's tribute to Japanese horror films, while feeling he was so busy setting the scene that he ignored the bumps and holes in his story.
+Rajeev Masand from IBNLive also gave it one star out of five, finding the film unintentionally hilarious and remarking that while it was "generously inspired" by the 2008 Shutter, it also borrowed visual references from countless Japanese and Korean films.
+Sudhish Kamath from The Hindu called the film a "shameless rip-off from Shutter" and a "cheesy, exploitative horror film that doesn't waste any time trying to set it up."
+Minty Tejpal from Bangalore Mirror criticised the special effects, felt the film was shot poorly, found the music ordinary and the acting below average while finding the direction quite shoddy.